 Charging for content forces discipline on journalists: they must produce things that people actually value.
 I suspect we will find that this necessity is actually liberating.
 The need to be valued by readers — serving them first and foremost rather than relying solely on advertising revenue — will allow the media once again to set their compass true to what journalism should always be about.

-Head over to our News Meeting to discuss another idea for “Saving Your Newspaper” — endowments— that has been a hot topic of late.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Head over to our News Meeting to discuss another idea for “Saving Your Newspaper” — endowments— that has been a hot topic of late.Liz Cox Barrett is a writer at CJR.